AlexaWu/Python---Databases-and-Web-Data/Using Databases with Python.md

 ```
 If you run the program multiple times in testing or with different files, make sure to empty out the data before each run.

-You can use this code as a starting point for your application: http://www.py4e.com/code3/tracks.zip.
+You can use this code as a starting point for the application: http://www.py4e.com/code3/tracks.zip.
 The ZIP file contains the Library.xml file to be used.

 The program will run a query like this on your uploaded database and look for the data it expects to see: